cchdo/exchange/docs/common.rst

   This is a convention often used by the CCHDO to record when changes were made to files

 .. warning::
-  Comment may contain non-ASCII charicters, especially in proper names that may be present with data citation information.
+  Comments may contain non-ASCII charicters, especially in proper names that may be present with data citation information.
   If writing your own WHP-exchange reader, ensure that it can handle non-ASCII charicters or have it skip comment lines without trying to read them.

 Parameter and Units Lines